0x00019913/meshy/README.md

+# NB

+This documentation is severely outdated at present.
+I just merged circa 400 commits and didn't have time to document everything.
+Will update shortly.

+# Documentation:

 `Meshy` is my browser-based tool for performing measurements and transformations on polygonal meshes, intended to make life easier for 3D printing folks.
 This post presents a comprehensive guide to all current features of the tool.

 > More features in development at the time of writing: slicing, optimizations, more import/export formats, UI improvements.